 It does indeed still include coffee as the main ingredient, but it has been mixed in with functional mushrooms like lion’s mane, chaga and cordyceps, to naturally enhance your day.
 You can also check out these amazing mushroom supplements.

-Best ground coffee
+Best ground mushroom coffee

-1. Solve Labs
+Solve Labs

 - Mushrooms: Lion’s mane or chaga